jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/gitclient/index.md

 **Before you begin**

-* Rational Team Concert 5.0.2 and later require Eclipse 4.3.2, and Eclipse requires Java 1.7.
+* Note that Rational Team Concert 5.0.2 and later requires Eclipse 4.3.2.
+Eclipse requires Java 1.7.
 * If you do not have Eclipse installed and want tools for Java development, [download and install the  Java EE IDE for Eclipse](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/keplersr2).
 * If you do not have Java 1.7 installed, [download and install the Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

 **Install the plug-in**

-1. In Eclipse, click **Help > Install New Software**
+1. In Eclipse, click **Help > Install New Software**.

 3. In the Install window, complete these steps:
   1. In the **Work with** field, enter `https://jazz.net/downloads/rational-team-concert/5.0.2/5.0.2/p2`